metrorailings/OwlBlog/content/posts/week-1-insights.md

 I wonder if a cover-two defense combined with chips off Alvin Kamara would be enough to cork this Saints offense.

 Todd Bowles with his A-gap blitzes has been absolute money.

+Trey Hendrickson showing up tonight as a capable pass rusher.